thinxer/coincross/README.md

-gocoins
+Coincross
 =======

-Gocoins is a collection of APIs for trading on various cryptocurrency exchanges, with a unified interface.
+Coincross is a collection of APIs for trading on various cryptocurrency exchanges, with a unified interface.

 Supported Exchanges:

 + [BTCChina](https://vip.btcchina.com)
 + [BTC-E](https://btc-e.com)

+Coincross was once called "gocoins", but renamed to "coincross" to prevent name collisions.

 Disclaimer
 ----------